SamH135/MySQL-Database-Project/ReadMe.txt

       view tables, insert values, etc)

 SET UP:
 To set up this project you will need NodeJS installed on your computer.

 In the terminal
 npm install express
 npm install mysql2
 npm install ejs

 npm start

-    Modify the database connection block of code to contain information specific to your sql database that you have running on your own machine.
+In BackEnd.js: Modify the database connection block of code to contain information specific to your sql database that you have running on your own machine.

 host: '127.0.0.1',
 user: 'root',
 password: 'your password',
 database: 'your database name',

+Make sure to store all the .ejs files in a folder called "views" and the .css file in a folder called "public"